Home

 Why Pynchy?¶

 Everyone is writing their own AI assistant.
 Why write another one?
-The biggest reason is that I wanted something written in Python, because that's what I'm most comfortable with.
+Mainly because I wanted something written in Python — that's what I'm most comfortable with.

 Comparison to Related Projects¶